batsh-dev-team/Batsh/README.md

 ### [Online demo](http://batsh.byvoid.com/)

 Batsh is under early-stage development and may change dramatically.
 No stable version is released.
-You can check out [prereleases](https://github.com/BYVoid/Batsh/releases) and use it at your risk.
+You can check out [prereleases](https://github.com/BYVoid/Batsh/releases) or try it [online](http://batsh.byvoid.com/).

 ### Install from OPAM

-Batsh is implemented in [OCaml](http://caml.inria.fr/ocaml/) and managed by [OPAM](http://opam.ocaml.org/pkg/batsh/0.0.4/).
+Batsh is implemented in OCaml and managed by [OPAM](http://opam.ocaml.org/pkg/batsh/0.0.4/).

 1. Install OPAM.
 See [instructions](http://opam.ocaml.org/doc/Quick_Install.html).
 2. Switch to the latest version (or at least 4.00.1) of OCaml by running `opam switch`.